jcrd/zram-swap/README.md

 # zram-swap

 zram-swap is a simple script that manages `zram` devices for use as swap.
-It creates as many devices as there are available processing units, as reported by `nproc`, and divides total memory among them, making swap space equal to RAM.
+It can create a single device the size of available RAM, or divide the size between as many devices as there are CPUs, as reported by `nproc`.
-This behavior is not configurable.

 ## Usage